danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  More work on `PATCH /api/orders/[orderId]/route.ts`.
 It's pretty much done except you can't add items that weren't on the original order.
 -  Worked on logging system
+-  Installed and used ShadCN for the first time
+-  Implemented an order status dropdown for merchants!
+(This was complicated!)